weavc-org/weavc-discord/README.md

 #### Installation

 To build the depenancies for this project, you will likely need to do afew things before installing this.
 This is mostly due to the Player (Audio playback from youtube) needing node-opus, ffmpeg and ytdl-core to run.
-I may split this into a seperate package at some date so these aren't required dependancies.
+If you don't want this functionality, I have also released a lite version which doesn't have the Player or these depenacies.
+See note at top ^.

 ##### Windows - windows-build-tools
 Note: Running the project from windows subsystem (Ubuntu) you will have issues with the Player.
 Run it from powershell instead.